RIT-MESH/Oracle-Cloud-Infrastructure-for-Data-Science-/README.md

 # Oracle-Cloud-Infrastructure-for-Data-Science
-Here I tried to compile all the steps required for running the data science model in the Oracle Cloud Infrastructure
+Here I tried to compile all the steps required for running the data science model in the Oracle Cloud Infrastructure.
+This may be usefull for beginners

 ### Configuring a Data Science Tenancy